zsedenyia/Works/Cisco_commands.md

 write

-# To see IP interface
+# To see IP interface on IPv4

 show ip inteface brief

+# To see Ipv6 Interface

+show ipv6 interface brief

+# to see IPv6 route -

+show ipv6 route